-Introduction to Church History 3
+HIS-1013 Introduction to Church History 3

-Philosophy and Christian Ethics 3
+PHI-3013 Philosophy and Christian Ethics 3

-Doctrine of Holiness 3
+THE-2013 Doctrine of Holiness 3

-Systematic Theology I 3
+THE-3023 Systematic Theology I 3

-Systematic Theology II 3
+THE-3033 Systematic Theology II 3

-Philosophy and Christian Ethics Doctrine of Holiness Systematic Theology I

 - Completion of the Pastoral Leadership program requirements fulfills the educational requirements for ordination as elder in the Church of the Nazarene. - Students should note that the individual districts in the Church of the Nazarene have autonomy in determining which courses fulfill the educational requirements for ordination. - Students should consult with their respective district ministry board to determine what courses are required for ordination by that district. - "Completion of the Course of Study, and of the minimum required years of service, satisfies the conditions upon which the District Board of Ministry is authorized to consider whether the candidate has sufficiently progressed in his or her development as a minister to warrant ordination.
 To this end, the board shall personally and carefully examine the candidate on his or her fitness for ministry, spiritual and moral qualifications, doctrinal soundness, financial integrity, and mental capacity."
 (555.5, Sourcebook on Ordination, USA/Canada, 2016.)